 Other fees paid by the school

-Thus the bursary and study fees are together worth almost £20,000.
+Thus the bursary and study fees are together worth well over £20,000.

 The student will obtain invaluable “hands on” experience of working in the Montessori classes of a leading co-educational independent school.
 In addition, the student benefits from:

 Mentoring by an experienced Montessori teacher on the school’s staff